 How do I register my child for SQA qualifications?

-Please note that this message relates to SQA qualifications.
-Any queries relating to GCSEs/A Levels of other qualifications should be directed to Ofqual or the relevant exam board.
+Please note that this relates to SQA qualifications.
+Any queries relating to GCSEs/A Levels or other qualifications should be directed to Ofqual or the relevant exam board.

 Where can I get information and support?